walkabilly/chep801_usask/Data Work/Week4_data_work_R.md

 A nice way to visual results from logistic regression is with a predicted probability plot.

 In the saved model result `model_final` we have a bunch of nice information we can use to visualize our model.
 We will go through a few things.
 Here we can use the package `jtools` to get plots of categories of the predictor variables.
+Here are using this tutorial [https://rdrr.io/cran/jtools/man/effect_plot.html](https://rdrr.io/cran/jtools/man/effect_plot.html)

 **Plot of Black predicted probabilities of diabetes